EDUCBA

 Objectives of Article of Association

-• To keep it simple, “these are basically bylaws or rules of the company.”
+• To keep it simple, “these are bylaws or rules of the company.”
 The company prepares these to set regulations for the company.
-On the other hand, laws prepared by the government, such as the Companies Act, of 2006, are overall corporate laws that govern all entities.
-A third party (i.e., an auditor) is required to ensure compliance with such laws.
+On the other hand, laws prepared by the government, such as the Companies Act of 2006, are corporate laws that govern all entities.
+A third party (i.e., an auditor) must ensure compliance with such laws.

-• However, articles are self-made laws within the Company.
-Moreover, such regulations are mandatory for preparation by each company since a company is a separate legal entity.
-Hence, the fact is clear that byelaws are required for the administration & management of the entity in a legal manner within set parameters.
+• However, articles serve as self-made laws within the Company.
+Moreover, these regulations are obligatory for formulation by each Company, given that a company operates as a distinct legal entity.
+Therefore, it’s evident that byelaws are essential for the administration and management of the entity, ensuring compliance within defined parameters of legal services.

 • The directors, officials, and shareholders gain the power to act only if provided by the articles.
 In the case of private limited companies, they are not allowed to obtain money from public shareholders.
 Also, there are various restrictions that a private limited company cannot do as a Company.
 These are specified by law & thus, regulations of private limited are required to specify such restrictions.